TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/costmanagement-grant-access-to-costmanagement.md

 # How can I grant access to Cost Management?

+Azure uses [Role-Based Access Control (RBAC)][1] to determine who can perform actions like creating and deleting budgets at different scopes (e.g. management groups, subscriptions, resource groups).

-Cost Management is available to the following roles:
+Grant access to Cost Management by adding users to the following roles for a given scope:

 * Billing Reader
-* Billing Contributor
 * Reader
 * Contributor
 * Owner